Contract Engineer Retirement Planning

 How much should you save for retirement?

-A certain percentage of workers always opt-out of early retirement.
+A certain percentage of workers always opt out of early retirement.
 This is usually because of the rising health care costs and increasing insurance costs.
 The best option may be to wait until they are eligible for Social Security for these employees.
 According to Fidelity Investments, you save approximately 15% of your monthly income for retirement planning.

 The career path for early retirement!

 If a person considers that they would like to retire early, then pursuing work as a contract engineer is an excellent choice because of the amount of overtime that one can earn.
-Whether you work as a W2 employee or a 1099 self-employed contract engineer, you must find what work will interest you the most.
+Whether you work as a W2 employee or a 1099 independent contract engineer, you must find what work will interest you the most.
 While it is often more enjoyable to work on new technologies than older technology, the older equipment and tools often offer more security and the potential for greater earning power because fewer people need to learn how to run and maintain the product appropriately.

 Early Retirement Planning